flashjpr/docker-101/useful-commands-and-definitions.md

 * small as one file (your app binary) like a golang static binary
 * big as Ubuntu distro with apt, and Apache, PHP, and more installed

+### Image Cache
+docker images ls
+docker history nginx:latest # show layers of changes made in image docker image inspect nginx  # default metadata about the image

+** Images are made up of file system changes and metadata ** ** Each layer is uniquely identified and only stored once on a host ** ** This saves storage space on host and transfer time on push/pull ** ** A container is just a single read/write layer on top of imagee **

+## Docker Hub
+* hub.docker.com # the apt package system for containers
+* official images and how to use them
+* how to discern 'good' public images